wpwupingwp/OGU/README.md

       * [Evaluate](#evaluate)
       * [Primer Design](#primer-design)
    * [Performance](#performance)
+# Background
+DNA barcoding is a molecular phylogenetic method that uses a standard DNA sequence to identify species.
+By comparing sequences of specific region to exist reference database, samples could be identified to species, genus, family or higher taxonomy rank.
+Comparing to mophological identification, DNA barcoding has these advantages:

+* DNA sequences could offer much more characters for identification
+* requires few amount of sample (mg level)
+* samples could be any form as long as it has DNA
+* could identify mixed samples

+However, it also has limitation:

+* require high-quality reference database
+* exist DNA barcodes show poor performance in species level
+* different DNA barcodes may conflict with each other in specific taxonomic group

+To date, DNA barcoding has been widely used in:

+* identify species, for research, food safety, custom inspection, criminal detection, forensic, quality control of medicine, etc
+* identify mixed sample (soil, water, air, intestinal contents, etc), for research, environmental survey, medical analysis, etc
+* species classfication, for classfying unsolved relationship of species, delimiting cryptic species, validate mophological identification
+* species description, as supplementary information for specimen voucher

 # Introduction
 BarcodeFinder could automatically discover novel DNA barcodes with universal primers.
 It does three things as listed below.